Outsourced Quality & Regulatory Agencies: Right-Sizing Need and Cost

 With our ongoing outsourced QA / RA expertise and their implementation staff, the subsidiary was able to launch the product, comply with all regulations, and implement their QMS systems without hiring expensive executives.
-Additionally, some of their staff saw us as mentors and used this opportunity to step up their contributions.
+Additionally, their staff saw one of the pharmaceutical consulting firms they worked with as mentors.
+Leadership employees also used this opportunity to step up their contributions.
 Over time, there were promotions within the QA / RA team as a culture of grooming employees from within developed.

 Early Stage Regulatory

 A biotech start-up was in stage II clinical trial and struggling with its cash burn rate.
 They had a four person quality team in place in anticipation of future needs.
 We recommended that they manage work more efficiently, scaling back to two analyst level personnel and augmenting with occasional consultation by outsourced quality experts.

 This Regulatory leadership model was possible because the QMS was already in place but didn’t need heavy staffing.
 By minimizing expenses inside the function, the client’s resources were redeployed to the scientific and product development.

 Another early stage company approached our firm because the owners were not familiar with the regulations surrounding their medical device.
 The client had a business plan, solid IP platform and a distribution plan, but they lacked a regulatory pathway.
 This is where the top pharmaceutical consulting firms can provide regulatory support.